-Joyce University understands that there are times that turning in an assignment, quiz or exam on time may not be possible due to extenuating circumstances.
+Joyce University understands that there are times that turning in an assignment, quiz or exam on time may not be possible due to extenuating circumstances, a significant life event beyond an individual's control that has an extreme impact on their ability to meet expectations or fulfill obligations.
 In these cases, students must submit supporting documentation of an extenuating circumstance and request from their instructor permission to turn in their assignment, quiz, or exam late for the opportunity to earn full credit.
 Student situations will be reviewed on an individual basis.
 Consideration and resolution of late work is within the sole discretion of the University.

-The Late Work Policy does not apply to final exams, discussion boards, lab/simulation sign offs or other experiential learning requirements.
+The Late Work Policy does not apply to final exams, discussion boards and some lab and clinical requirements.